statsig-io/docs/docs/experiments-plus/stop-assignments.md

 With the Stop Assignment option, you can do exactly that.
 You can stop assignment for an experiment by clicking the Make Decision dropdown as shown below.

 :::info
 You will need to configure [Persistent Assignment](/server/concepts/persistent_assignment) for this feature to work.
+If you don't configure this, people already exposed to the treatment groups will no longer get the treatment experience.
 :::

 ![Stop Assignment](/img/stop_assignment.png)